databrary/presentations/jlsc-15/jlsc.md

 #### Active curation

-After-collection data curation has a central drawback of being resource intensive.
+Curation of data well after it had been first collected has a central drawback of being resource intensive.
 Moreover, Databrary staff learned early on that many researchers balk at the prospect of preparing data for sharing once a study has ended.
-Unless a particular publication outlet or funding agency requires it, after-the-fact curation carries few rewards.
 Further, Databrary's founders envisioned the site as more than a passive repository, but an active community where users browse, comment on, excerpt, cite, modify, desposit, and reuse data.
 Realizing this vision meant that Databrary needed to provide tools that would assist contributors in managing and preserving research data from early on in the research life cycle.
 In order to be useful, data management through Databrary would have to reflect what we observed to be some of the common practices undertaken in collecting and keeping track of data through its lifecycle.